libktx/ktx/graphics/README.md

 also be passed to the `Batch.use` extension function to have it automatically applied to the batch's projection matrix.
 - `begin` extension methods that automatically set projection matrix from a `Camera` or `Matrix4` were added to `Batch`.
 - `takeScreenshot` allows to easily take a screenshot of current application screen.
+- `BitmapFont.center` extension method allows to calculate center position of text in order to draw it in the middle of a chosen object.

 #### `ShapeRenderer`